When it comes time to paint a project, there are many ways to go about it. One popular option is to use a paint sprayer.

 However, they can be more difficult to use than other types of paint sprayers and require more cleanup.

 2. HVLP paint sprayers

-High-Volume Low-Pressure (HVLP) paint sprayers are designed to reduce overspray and waste.
+High-Volume Low-Pressure (HVLP) paint sprayers reduce overspray and waste.

 They work by using a high volume of air to atomize the paint, which means less paint ends up on your project surface.

-HVLP paint sprayers are great for detailed work and can be used with a variety of paint types, including latex, oil-based, and even stain.
+HVLP paint sprayers are great for detailed work and can be used with various paint types, including latex, oil-based, and even stain.

 However, they do require more cleanup than other types of paint sprayers.